cometbft/knowledge-base/protocols/abci/addressing-1174.md

 ### Consensus Properties

-Byzantine Fault Tolerant (BFT) Consensus is usually specified by the following invariants:
+Byzantine Fault Tolerant (BFT) Consensus is usually specified by the following properties (2 invariants and the liveness property termination):

 - _agreement_: no two correct processes decide differently.
 - _validity_: the decided block `v` satisfies the predefined predicate `valid(v)`.
 - _termination_: all correct processes eventually decide.

-The consensus algorithm implemented in CometBFT (Tendermint) guarantees these invariants for each height.
+The consensus algorithm implemented in CometBFT (Tendermint) guarantees these properties for each height.

+> To be a bit more formal, valid it a mathematical function here that depends only on its inputs.
+> The arxiv paper glosses over some details here.
+In fact, valid is a function of the proposed block `v`
+> and the state current state of the blockchain after applying the block of height `h-1`; let's write it as
+> bc(h-1).
+This we may write `valid(v, bc(h-1))`.
+Observe that this is a "mathematical function" that is
+> it only depends on its input.
+(In contrast to functions in progamming that may use other data to
+> compute the result.

 ### ABCI interface